 “The World Energy Leaders’ Summit attracted significant interest and attention within the region – and also from further afield.
 It provided a unique opportunity to discuss and explore critical issues that are affecting the industry and energy system such as decarbonisation, decentralisation, digitalisation and transparency, as well as the energy transitions we are witnessing in today’s global arena.”

-To find out more about World Energy Leaders’ Summits, please email: [email protected]
+To find out more about World Energy Leaders’ Summits, please contact the Global Agenda team at [email protected]

 “Most countries view regional integration critical to sharing resources, enhance system resilience and create opportunities to increase energy access.
 Agendas of sector reform and sunsetting subsidies to attract capital and enable technology are in advanced stages in many countries throughout the region.
 In a smaller number of countries, the focus has turned to accelerating digitalisation and promoting innovation.”

-Under the themes “A climate of innovation” and “Balancing the energy policy trilemma at a time of transition”, the agenda was built around the issues that keep global energy leaders most awake at night, as identified with the World Energy Council’s Issues Monitor with input from over 1,000 energy leaders.
-Key insights from the Council’s studies were shared and the takeaways from the dialogue feedback were kept into the Council’s studies.
+Under the themes of 'A climate of innovation' and 'Balancing the energy policy trilemma at a time of transition', the agenda focused on issues that keep global energy leaders awake at night, as identified by the World Energy Council’s Issues Monitor, and key insights from the Council’s studies.

-The Addis Ababa WELS took place at a time of key importance for the region.
-The world’s energy consumption and demand is increasing exponentially.
-This global development presents many challenges and opportunities to Africa.
+The Summit took place at a time when the world’s energy consumption and demand is increasing exponentially, presenting many challenges and opportunities for Africa.
 Africa’s energy sector is in transition and has long been working to widen energy access to unlock the region’s potential.
 If successful, Africa can be a global player in the production and the supply of energy for the greater good of all.

-Some of the key issues addressed at the WELS included the next steps towards regional integration, new business models and renewable energy development, as well as the role of natural gas & LNG in the region.
+Some of the key issues addressed at the Summit included the next steps towards regional integration, new business models and renewable energy development, as well as the role of natural gas and LNG in the region.

-The agenda build upon insights gained from the World Energy Council’s on-going studies, including the Jazz and Symphony World Energy Scenarios, the policy Trilemma rating for countries and from the Issues Monitor.
-The Manila WELS also featured the Trilemma Ministerial Roundtable for the World Energy Council’s Ministerial and Patron CEO community.
+The agenda build upon insights gained from the Council’s ongoing studies, including its Scenarios, policy Trilemma rating for countries, and Issues Monitor.
+The Summit also featured the Trilemma Ministerial Roundtable for the Council’s ministerial and CEO community.

-The Cartagena WELS , co-hosted by the President of Colombia, Mr Juan Manuel Santos was attended by over 190 participants from 64 countries including 17 Ministers.
+The World Ennergy Leaders' Summit Cartagena, co-hosted by the President of Colombia Juan Manuel Santos, was attended by over 190 participants from 64 countries, including 17 Ministers.